Starou/django-yaaac/README.txt

 Another Ajax Auto-Complete, Yet
 ===============================

-*Yaaac* is lightweight Django application providing Ajax search to fill foreign key fields in forms (admin or not).
+*Yaaac* is lightweight Django application providing Ajax search to admin foreign-key form fields in addition to the *raw_id_fields* related lookup and - *cerise sur le gâteau* - it is usable outside the admin.

 .. image:: examples/screenshot-1.png
     :alt: Ajax search in progress